 In this paper, we extend previous work in FDI of hybrid systems [10,11], which assume the mode sequence in behavior evolution is known even after faults occur in the system.
 Relaxing this assumption could create an exponential blow up in the number of mode transitions that need to be considered after fault occurrences (Number of trajectories that have to be considered is the number of modes in the system x the number of potential faults).
 In previous work (e.g., [15,16]) this is avoided by assuming the fault is detected in the mode in which it occurs, or it is known when exactly the effect of a fault will be observed.
 In either case the controller model is then used to pre-compile the fault trajectories of the system.
-In this work, since we are dealing with a mostly continuous system, pre-enumerating fault trajectories is computationally intractable for the reasons mentioned above.
+In this work, since we are dealing with a mostly continuous system, the pre-enumeration of fault trajectories is computationally intractable for the reasons mentioned above.
 To avoid the intractability problem, like [15,16] and other work we assume that have a correct model of the supervisory controller.
-We do not pre-enumerate fault trajectories, but by incorporating the supervisory controller model into our approach, we significantly cuts down on the search space that we explore during the back propagation (hypothesis generation) step of our FDI algorithm.
-This is based on the observation that the mode in which the fault occurred must lie in the trajectory hypothesized by the hybrid observer.
+We do not pre-enumerate fault trajectories, but by incorporating the supervisory controller model into our approach, we significantly cut down on the search space that we explore during the back propagation (hypothesis generation) step of our FDI algorithm.
+This is based on the observation that the mode in which the fault occurred must lie in the trajectory hypothesized by the hybrid observer, therefore, we generate fault hypotheses only for the modes predicted by the observer using the controller model.
 Similarly, the controller model helps cut down search during forward propagation to generate predicted behaviors.
+Instead of considering all possible transitions from a mode, we consider only the ones specified by the controller and autonomous transitions that may occur.